-PAMEL: Pan Asia Majestic Eagle Limited (PAMEL, sometimes referred to as Pan Asia Towers or PAT) built 1,250 towers for Ooredoo in Myanmar in phases one and two.
+PAMEL: Pan Asia Majestic Eagle Limited (PAMEL, sometimes referred to as Pan Asia Towers or PAT) is currently being acquired by Apollo Towers’ majority shareholder TPG.
+The company initially built 1,250 towers for Ooredoo in Myanmar in phases one and two.
 Along with Michael Gearon, PAMEL has management DNA in common with Indonesia’s Protelindo, but remains a distinct entity.
 In 2014 PAMEL secured US$85mn in financing from a consortium of five banks: DBS, ING, OCBC, Standard Chartered and Sumitomo Mitsui.
-PAMEL has not built any towers in phase three of the Myanmar rollout, and has been subject to consolidation speculation.

 Persada Sokka Tama: Established in 2006, PT.
 Persada Sokka Tama started off with build-to-suit activities before becoming a tower provider in 2008 and offering co-locations for telecoms service providers in Indonesia.
 The company has ~1,000 towers mostly concentrated in Java and Nusa Tenggara.

-Protelindo: Brainchild of Michael Gearon and his loyal management team, Protelindo is the largest towerco in Indonesia where they own ~14,600 towers after their most recent acquisition of 2,500 towers from XL Axiata in Q1 2016.
+Protelindo: Brainchild of Michael Gearon and his loyal management team, Protelindo is the largest towerco in Indonesia where they own ~16,400 towers.
 Over the last two years, Protelindo has significantly improved its scale and credit profile.
 Its leverage has strengthened through EBITDA growth, enabled by a significant increase in the number of tenancies on its towers.

 Protelindo has also begun to diversify into microcell assets and fibre to support the continued organic and inorganic growth of its portfolio.
 The company acquired iForte in June 2015 along with its 450 microcell towers, seven hotel BTS and 700km of fibre with over 180 PoPs in the city centre and business districts in Jakarta and Surabaya.

 Providence Equity Partners: A global private equity and credit investment firm with more than US$50bn in capital under management; Providence are communications and media investment specialists.
-Providence announced it was existing the Asian market in 2017, which may affect its 4.8% stake in Indus Towers.
-Over the summer Providence’s KIN portfolio in Indonesia was also put on the block; while Indonesia does have foreign direct investment restrictions, through an innovative investment structure, Providence effectively owns a substantial stake in the portfolio.
+In 2018, Providence sold its stake in KIN to Protelindo and exited Indonesia, in line with its 2017 announcement to exit the Asian market.
+The firm still owns a 4.8% stake in Indus Towers but following the merger with Bharti, Providence will have the option to either receive cash or shares for 3.35% of its 4.85% stake in Indus, with the balance exchanged for shares.
 Providence also has capital at work in Brazil with Grupo TorreSur.

 PT Wellington Capital Advisory: PT Wellington Capital Advisory (WCA) is a privately-held, fully-independent professional services firm, with offices in Jakarta and Singapore.
 They assist clients to develop and leverage significant investments in the TMT space within Indonesia and throughout Southeast Asia, with particular emphasis on opportunities in the rapidly-evolving tower industry.